juniorjp/pg_utils/README.md

     pg_utils backup

-Then restore the most recent backup using:
+Then restore the most recent backup in your local machine using:

     pg_utils restore